vidhateshamal2000/netflix_sql_project/README.md

-# netflix Movies and TV shows Data Analysis using SQL
+# Netflix Movies and TV shows Data Analysis using SQL